mahmoudmyusuf/SQL-Highlights/highlights/SQL_JOINs.md

 - **RIGHT JOIN** → All RIGHT table rows + matched LEFT table rows
 - **FULL OUTER JOIN** → All rows from both tables

-By mastering JOINs, you can efficiently retrieve complex data relationships from databases like **AdventureWorks**.
+💡 By mastering JOINs, you can efficiently retrieve complex data relationships from databases like **AdventureWorks**.🚀

 ---